Trask Library

 The Pauline Trask Library plays a central role in the life of the Lower School.
 Its beautiful facility serves the pre-kindergarten through fifth grade community of learners and contains a well-updated collection of 12,700 books, 30 children's magazines, and a rich assortment of electronic resources.
 Its mission is to promote a love of reading and to ensure that students become effective, ethical users and sharers of information and ideas.

-In addition to their scheduled classes, students may use the library on their own time during the day, with their teacher’s permission, and after school, when accompanied by a parent or guardian.
 Teachers bring their classes to Trask Library, in addition to scheduled library classes, primarily during research projects.
 Students conduct their research using Trask's print and electronic resources.

 The library also serves as an “information commons” for Lower School, and is often the site for special meetings that take place throughout the school year.